bwicarus/Obsidian-WordCards/README.md

 - **Target Language**:
   - Dropdown menu to select the translation language for the flashcards.

-- **Target Folder Path for Word Files**:
+- **Flashcard Target Folder Path**:
-  - Text input to specify where the flashcards will be saved in the Vault (e.g., `Library/English/words`).
+  - Text input to specify where flashcards will be saved within the Vault (e.g., `Library/English/words`).

 - **OpenAI API Key**:
   - Text input to enter your OpenAI API key.